What's the difference between houseless and homeless?

-We still use the word "homeless" in our reporting, but we have also started using "houseless."

-Kaia Sand, executive director of Street Roots, says she takes the lead on what word to use based on what the people she works with want to use.
+Kaia Sand, executive director of Street Roots, said she takes the lead on what word to use based on what the people she works with want to use.

 We've also heard a lot of people using the terminology, "experiencing homelessness" instead of saying someone is homeless.